a-fotherby/Omphalos/README.md

 ## Installation

-Open settings_defaults.py and fill in the paths to your CrunchTope and Omphalos directories respectively.
+1. Open settings_defaults.py and fill in the paths to your CrunchTope and Omphalos directories respectively.
-Rename settings_defaults.py to settings.py.
+2. Rename settings_defaults.py to settings.py.
+This won't be tracked when you pull newer versions of Omphalos.